Genetics Career Guide - Education & Salaries

 St. Mary’s University is located in San Antonio, Texas.
 It offers three different tracks for prospective students interested in forensic science: a bachelor’s of science with a biology option, a bachelor’s of science with a chemistry option, or a bachelor’s of arts with an emphasis on criminology.
 This three-tracked system is fairly unique and allows students to set an emphasis during their BA or BS.

-• Location: San Antonio, Texas
+• Location: San Antonio, TX

 • Accreditation: Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)

-• Expected Time to Completion: 36 months
+• Expected Time to Completion: 48 months

 Fayetteville State University

-Fayetteville State University is located in the town of the same name in North Carolina, and offers a bachelor of science in forensic science through its College of Health, Science, and Technology.
+Fayetteville State University is located in the town of the same name in North Carolina and offers a bachelor of science in forensic science through its College of Health, Science, and Technology.

-• Location: Fayetteville, North Carolina
+• Location: Fayetteville, NC

-• Expected Time to Completion: 36 months
+• Expected Time to Completion: 48 months

 Become a Genetic Engineer